 Your managers will also want input into how the procedures work in their area.
-They may want to edit the words to better match their understanding or the internal operating processes of your company.
+They may want to edit the words to better match their understanding of the internal operating processes of your company.
 Allow that editing process if you can, but you retain final approval of the changes.

-Once you have a final version for your workplace I would run a training session where you talk through all of the most important policies with your employees – almost like a new induction.
+Once you have a final version for your workplace then run a training session where you talk through all of the most important policies with your employees – almost like a new induction.

 Make sure each person can access the manual – either electronically or through a printed copy in each work team.
-Set a realistic timeframe for them to read it and ask any questions – two weeks to a month is time I would give.
+Set a realistic timeframe for them to read it and ask any questions – two weeks to a month is the time I would give.
 If you leave it longer they won’t read it.
 If you leave it too short, you disadvantage some people.

 Hold another meeting to answer any questions that may have come up, make any final edits and then a week later allow your manual to come into effect.